freeformz/logglier/README.md

-Creating a new Logglier instance, pointed at a http input, with the `:threaded => true` option will tell Logglier to deliver log messages for that logger in a seperate thread.
+Creating a new Logglier instance, pointed at a http input, with the `:threaded => true` option will tell Logglier to deliver log messages for that logger in a separate thread.
 Each new Logglier instance gets it's own delivery thread and those threads are joined at exit to ensure log message delivery.